matthw/aotw2018ctf-writeups/day5/README.md

 ## Exploiting the win function (Part 1)

-we can use the following piece of code to find how many bytes we need to overwrite EIP:
+we can use the following piece of code to find how many bytes we need to overwrite EIP [exploit_v1.py](exploit_v1.py):

 ```python